arthurqwang/bsv/README.md

 The book immediately caused a significant response in the relevant fields after its release.
 Based on the version 1.0 of the original book, various materials (PPT courseware, videos, blogs, articles, etc.) with more complete ideas and richer contents have been formed through continuous iteration.

-Here are the newest version of this book and importantent files, and all other materials and the original book can be retrieved and downloaded on the Internet, or go to the official website of the [Big Systems View]: http://www.holomind.com.cn .

 ## Summary
 The concept of 'Big Systems View' is formally and explicitly proposed in this book.
 Previously, although this term was occasionally heard, its basic meaning was relatively broad.
 This book attempts to shape people's thinking patterns more scientifically with a big systems perspective, guiding readers to observe and analyze the world from a new perspective.
 Through the cultivation of a big systems perspective, readers can upgrade their worldview and achieve transcendence in their thoughts and actions.